tim-c-london/tim-c-london.github.io/_posts/2022-08-27-niche-zero-from-zero-to-hero.markdown

 #### Issue #1.
 Lots of tiny coffee particles aka fines

 It's a good thing for classic style espresso as it gives it the body many people desire, but for filter the story is different.
-First, they extract immediately and are prone to over-extraction especially with the long filter brew time, giving you that unpleasant bitter taste.
-Second, they clog the filter, effectively turning your bright percolation V60 into an awkward immersion brew, and stretching the brew times from 2-3 minutes to 5-6, resulting in a muted over-extracted cup.
+First, **fines** extract immediately and are prone to over-extraction especially with the long filter brew time, giving you that unpleasant bitter taste, although realistically they won't contribute too much to the resulting extraction given how small of a fraction of the total volume they occupy, so this is probably not our biggest problem.

+Second, and most annoyingly, they clog the filter, effectively turning your bright quick percolation V60 into an awkward slow dripping brew, stretching the brew times from 2-3 minutes to 5-6 or even more (I've had 20-minute V60s on coarse grinds), resulting in a muted over-extracted cup.

 Check out this great Scott Rao's [article](https://www.scottrao.com/blog/2017/8/27/fines-fine-for-espresso-not-so-fine-for-filter ) on fines, and Jonathan Gagne's [fantastic article](https://coffeeadastra.com/2019/07/16/why-do-percolation-and-immersion-coffee-taste-so-different/) on immersion vs percolation for more info.

 #### Issue #2.
 Wide particle distribution peak

-Instead of having the majority (hence the frequency distribution peak) of coffee grounds to be roughly the same size, it grinds in a much wider size range.
-And once again, it can be great for classic style espresso because it's so forgiving -- you can miss the theoretical "perfect grind setting" by several ticks and still produce an excellent cup, as there we are not targeting that precise clarity over body and creaminess.
+Instead of having the majority (hence the frequency distribution peak) of coffee grounds to be roughly the same size, it grinds into a much wider size range.
+We call the grounds inside that distribution peak **boulders**, as opposed to fines, which are much smaller.

+And once again, this kind of distribution can be great for classic style espresso because it's so forgiving -- you can miss the theoretical "perfect grind setting" by several ticks and still produce an excellent cup, as there we are not targeting that precise clarity over body and creaminess.
 For filter we do, though, again, not just because of the taste preference but due to the longer brew time.

-The smaller-sized part of the distribution is prone to over-extraction, and the larger-sized part will probably under-extract.
+The problem is, that the smaller-sized part of the distribution peak -- still boulders, but _small_ boulders -- is prone to over-extraction.
+Since we have so many of them compared to a more narrow distribution (and compared to the tiny amount of over-extracting fines which we do not care about), over-extracting these will probably have a significant negative effect on the resulting brew.
+Behold the muted cup, farewell the fruity notes.

+In reverse, the larger-sized part of the peak -- _large_ boulders -- will probably under-extract, but I would expect much less of a problem coming from that.

+---

 And that's it!
 Now, let's figure out the **solutions** for these problems.